Advocating for H.R. 1384 and S. 1129 — National Improved Medicare for All

 - Our healthcare dollars would be spent on healthcare, decided by you and your doctor, not on health insurance with its wasteful and unnecessary administrative costs, the goal of which is denial of care.

-- Two different bills in the U.S. Congress would establish Medicare for All: H.R.
-676, the Expanded & Improved Medicare For All Act, and S. 1804, the Medicare for All Act.
+- Two different (but somewhat similar) bills in the U.S. Congress would establish Medicare for All: H.R.
+1384, the Medicare For All Act of 2019 in the House, and S. 1129, the Medicare for All Act of 2019 in the Senate.

-- All medically necessary care is covered, including preventive care, office visits, inpatient and outpatient hospital care, surgery, vision, dental, hearing, mental health, emergency, labs, diagnostic procedures, prescriptions, and long-term care.
+- All medically necessary care is covered, including preventive care, office visits, reproductive care, inpatient and outpatient hospital care, surgery, vision, dental, hearing, mental health, emergency, labs, diagnostic procedures, prescriptions, and long-term care for all U.S. residents.

 - There are no premiums, copays, or deductibles.